Nouran-Salah/Computer-Networks-and-Security/des-encryption/README.md

 1. **DES Algorithm**: Implements the full DES algorithm including initial and final permutation, Feistel rounds, key scheduling, and S-box substitutions.
 2. **Command-Line Interface (CLI)**: Allows users to provide inputs for encryption and decryption via command-line arguments.
 3. **File Handling**: Supports reading plaintext or ciphertext from files and writing the output to files.
-It also prompts users for handling existing ciphertext files.
+It also prompts users for handling existing output files.
 4. **Hexadecimal Key Input**: Takes an 8-byte (64-bit) key in hexadecimal format from the command line.

 ---